AlexGibsonPlymouth/GP_LSOA_Attribution/README.md

 - Writes output as requested to .csv files in the *./output* directory.

 ##### Formatting the driver file
-About the driver file  > include illustrative table
+About the driver file  > include illustrative table and make sure rules really clear

 ##### Formatting the attribute data
 About the attribute data > must have 32844 English LSOAs and LSOA column must be named LSOA_CODE